a-bleep-bleep/MeowCPUEmulator/README.md

 A Register: 00001
 B Register: 00010

-And finally if you havent noticed the last 8 bits are the value which you are going to store.
+And finally if you haven't noticed the last 8 bits are the value which you are going to store.
 (2'S COMPLEMENT).

 ------------------------------------------------------------------------------------------------
 * Last Updated: 9/01/23